lranasingha/aws-prototypes/README.md

 Prototype Projects
 =============

-Contains the codes I write to use Amazon AWS services.
+Contains the codes I write to play around with Amazon AWS services.
 Feel free to use them.